apache/gravitino/docs/jdbc-doris-catalog.md

 ### Table properties

-Doris supports table properties, and you can set them in the table properties.
+- Doris supports table properties, and you can set them in the table properties.
+- Only support Doris table properties, don't support user-defined properties.

 ### Table indexes